AmitBhardwaj26/Codechef_MMMUT/README.md

 2. **Time Constraint:** Completing the project on schedule was crucial, as we aimed to publish the website on a specific date.
 This taught me the importance of meeting deadlines.
 3. **Continuous Feedback:** Emphasizing feedback as a learning experience was pivotal in improving the project's quality.
 I embraced feedback and used it to enhance my skills and deliver a better end product.

-## Video Presentation

-To gain a better understanding of the project, you can watch the video presentation at the following link: [Project Video](http://youtube/sdcd.com)

 Thank you for Reading my project.
 I am excited to discuss it further and showcase my skills.